Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

-Figure~\ref{fig.NW} compares the dominant near-wall flow structures for turbulent channel flow with $Re_\tau=547$ over small ($l^+_g \approx 5$), optimal ($l^+_g \approx 10$), and large ($l^+_g \approx 20$) semi-circular riblet configurations that share the height to spacing ratio of $\alpha/s=0.55$.
+Figure~\ref{fig.NW} compares the dominant near-wall flow structures for turbulent channel flow with $Re_\tau=547$ over small ($l^+_g \approx 5$), optimal ($l^+_g \approx 10$), and large ($l^+_g \approx 20$) scalloped riblet configurations that share the height to spacing ratio of $\alpha/s=0.55$.
 The wavelengths of these flow structures, i.e., $(\lambda_x^+,\lambda_z^+) \approx (1100,110)$, correspond to the typical length scales that dominate the near-wall cycle~\citep{jimpin99}.
-The periodicity of the targeted flow structures in the horizontal plane is reflected in the planar views of figure~\ref{fig.NW} as regions of high and low streamwise velocity that encompass the surface corrugation on the lower wall.
+The periodicity of the targeted flow structures in the horizontal plane is reflected in the {side} views of figure~\ref{fig.NW} as regions of high and low streamwise velocity that encompass the surface corrugation on the lower wall.
 As evident from figure~\ref{fig.NWhs055O290YZRe547}, small riblets have little to no effect on the near-wall structures, i.e., the flow structures resemble streamwise-elongated flow structures (streaks) over smooth walls.
 However, they do push the near-wall structures upward allowing them to interact with the riblet tips.
-The resulting increase in spanwise friction at the wall restricts the spanwise movement of streamwise vortices~\citep{chomoikim93,jimpin99,leelee01} and, ultimately, weakens the quasi-streamwise vortices and reduces drag.
-On the other hand, larger riblets distort the streamwise streaks by increasing their lateral span from $52$ viscous units above small riblets ($l^+_g \approx 5$) to $57$ viscous units above large ones ($l^+_g \approx 20$); see figures~\ref{fig.NWhs055O175YZRe547} and~\ref{fig.NWhs055O115YZRe547}.
-In the latter case, flow structures penetrate the riblet grooves (figure~\ref{fig.NWhs055O115YZRe547}), increasing drag by exposing a larger surface area to high-speed flow~\citep{chomoikim93}.
+The resulting increase in spanwise friction at the wall restricts the spanwise {meandering of streaks}~\citep{chomoikim93,jimpin99,leelee01} and, ultimately, weakens the quasi-streamwise vortices and reduces drag.
+On the other hand, larger riblets distort the streamwise streaks by increasing their lateral span from {$54$} viscous units above small riblets ($l^+_g \approx 5$) to {$58$} viscous units above large ones ($l^+_g \approx 20$); see {figures~\ref{fig.NWhs055O290YZRe547}} and~\ref{fig.NWhs055O115YZRe547}.
+In the latter case, flow structures penetrate the riblet grooves (figure~\ref{fig.NWhs055O115YZRe547}), increasing drag by exposing a larger surface area to {faster stream above the riblet tips}~\citep{chomoikim93}.
 The reduction in large-scale streamwise energy near the wall in the presence of riblets (figure~\ref{fig.E12uuas055}) is attributed to the interaction between near-wall turbulence and the spanwise-periodic surface corrugation.
 This interaction induces secondary motions and amplifies cross-flow fluctuations in the vicinity of the riblets~\citep{goltua98,endnewmodgarhutchu22}.